Bootstrapping Gravity with Crossing Symmetric Dispersion Relations

+which is crossing symmetric in $s,t,$ and $u$.
+In maximal supergravity, supersymmetric Ward identities allow the supergraviton amplitude to be written in terms of this auxiliary fully crossing symmetric scalar amplitude.
+The spin-2 Regge boundedness of the graviton amplitude then translates into the improved behavior

+Thus, our dispersion relations begin at $k=-2$.
+Applying the crossing symmetric sum rules to maximal supergravity scattering gives, for the first few values of $k$,

 Again we see that only a finite number of couplings appear on the low-energy side of each sum rule.
-To compute the bound on $g_0$ we use $n_\text{min}=2,n_\text{max}=18$ and $k_\text{max}=6$, giving a total of $85$ functionals.
-After smearing these sum rules, we find
+To bound $g_0$, we use the $k=-2$ relation for the normalization, the $k=0$ sum rule to isolate $g_0$, and the higher-$k$ sum rules as null constraints.
+We take